 O’Neill, O’Donnell and others also brought greater organisation than there had been in Irish armies before this time.
 Irish armies in the north were regimented into compact units of 80-100 men (companies) under a specific commander with their own “rank” system to better keep the men in check.
 Better weapons, in the form of muskets and more modern swords, spears, small bows, darts and axes augmented this force.
 Light cavalry protected the flanks and a core of heavily armoured gallowglass could also be called upon if required.
 At one time, the rebels could have fielded armed forces numbering nearly 20’000 men overall, to be split between active participation in the war and garrison/siege duty, the kind of numbers that were a serious threat to the English.
 They could never be mustered all at once (they had to be paid and fed after all), but they were still an option.

 -The Tyrone/Tyrconnell alliance

 The two main players formed an effective partnership for most of the war.
-So long enemies, Hugh Roe’s regime change in Tyrone paved the way for the alliance between the two Kingdoms, a combination of Ulster might that made any potential attack from the English a dicey possibility.
+For so long enemies, the combination of Ulster might made any potential attack from the English a dicey possibility.
 Such a strong union also attracted numerous smaller clans and Kingdoms to the cause.
 Besides that, Hugh and Hugh Roe complimented each other nicely, one a more strategically minded patient man, the other a fast-moving impetuous raider.

 -Fighting battles their way